curioustorvald/Terrarum/work_files/DataFormats/poi.md

   "w": 7, "h": 4,
   "layers": [ /* order matters! */
     {"name": "base", "dat": [
-      "...layer_0.gz.b85", /* each byte matches what's on the LUT, except 0xFF (0xFFFF if wlen=16) always refers to the null tile.
-Endianness: little; byte of 0 is NOT guaranteed to be an air tile */
+      "...layer_0.gz.b85", /* each byte matches what's on the LUT.
+Endianness: little */ "...layer_1.gz.b85"  /* byte of 0 is NOT guaranteed to be an air tile, nor the byte of -1 is NOT guaranteed to be a null tile */
-      "...layer_1.gz.b85"
     ]},
     {"name": "varianceA", "dat": [
       "...layer_0.gz.b85",